denten-books/plain-text/3-chapter.md

 this vein, the Italian futurist Filippo Marinetti wrote about the "grotesque funeral" of romantic notions of beauty, and the rise of a new "geometric and mechanical splendor."
-His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations [@marinetti_marinetti:_1972, ???]."[^ln3-marinetti] Art cannot be reduced to "thinking in symbols" Viktor Shklovsky, a prominent Russian formalist, wrote in 1917.
+His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations" [@marinetti_marinetti:_1972, ???].[^ln3-marinetti] Art cannot be reduced to "thinking in symbols" Viktor Shklovsky, a prominent Russian formalist, wrote in 1917.
 Meaning "dies" and "becomes invisible" through frequent use.
 Such dead and transparent language can no longer evoke wonder or curiosity.
-For Shklovsky and his peers, vital art served to counteract death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
+For Shklovsky and his peers, vital art served to counteract death by "resurrecting the word" in "making the form difficult" [@shklovsky_hod_1923, ???].
 Form, in that sense, renews content.
 The study of poetic language (and not necessarily poetry) therefore pays attention to device, which aids in the process of semantic renewal.